ngamiga@gmail.com

 • Software = 5 out 10

-so overall i think its a solid product its just slightly frustrating to know with only some minor additions it would become an easy recommendation, thanks to some of the clever hacks that appeared, from giving you the full Amiga computer experience it should of really offered you out of the box and to even allowing you to run other emulators systems, it gotten even easy to recommend but i still think and have to say if you not fussed about the eye candy of the case and accessories and willing to do a little bit of work in setup then you can have a much more powerful amiga experience with lots more options with either a pi400 / pi4 at a lower cost.
+So overall I think its a solid product its just slightly frustrating to know with only some minor additions it would become an easy recommendation, thanks to some of the clever hacks that appeared, from giving you the full Amiga computer experience, to even allowing you to run other emulators systems, it gotten even easy to recommend but I still think and have to say if you not fussed about the eye candy of the case and accessories and willing to do a little bit of work in setup then you can have a much more powerful and complete Amiga experience with a Pi400 / Pi4 at a lower cost.